google-research/rl-reliability-metrics/rl_reliability_metrics/examples/tf_agents_mujoco_subset/README.md

 ## Steps

-Parameters (paths, which metrics to evaluate, metric parameters, etc) have already been defined in `params.py`
+Parameters (paths, which metrics to evaluate, metric parameters, etc) have already been defined in `params.py`.

+NB: To analyze your own experiment results, you will need to customize `./params.py` and the config file at `rl_reliability_metrics/evaluation/example.gin`.

 0. Download the example data: